 Effa Manley was born on March 27,1897 to a seamstress named Bertha Ford Brooks.
 Her birth was the result of an affair her mother had with the financier John M. Bishop.
-Effa's parents were both white but she chose to live her life as a black woman.
-In the black community her life was very controversial.
+Effa's parents were both white, but she chose to live her life as a black woman.
+In the black community, her life was very controversial.
 Effa graduated from William Penn High School in Philadelphia.
-After she graduated she moved to Newark, New Jersey, she found work in the military business.
+After she graduated, she moved to Newark, New Jersey, and she found work in the military business.

-At the 1932 World Series in New York, Effa 32 years old met Abe Manley, a black man that was older than her by 24 years.
-The following year on June 15, 1933 Abe took Effa's hand in marriage.
-In 1935 Effa Manley became the co-owner of the Newark Eagles.
-The Manley's started the team in Brooklyn in 1935.
-They named the team after the local newspaper "I guess hoping that they'd fly high".
-The eagles played in Ebbets Field in Brooklyn which was the home field for the Brooklyn Dodgers.
+At the 1932 World Series in New York, Effa, 32 years old met Abe Manley, a black man that was older than her by 24 years.
+The following year on June 15, 1933, Abe took Effa's hand in marriage.
+In 1935 Effa Manley became the co-owner, with Abe Manley, of the Newark Eagles.
+The Manleys started the team in Brooklyn in 1935.
+They named the team after the local newspaper, "I guess hoping that they'd fly high."
+The Eagles played in Ebbets Field in Brooklyn, which was the home field for the Brooklyn Dodgers.
 The Negro Leagues in that time period would commonly use major league ballparks.

 Effa Manley was the first female owner in the history of Negro Leagues.
-Abe and Effa ran The Eagles.
-It was a National Negro League team from 1935-48.
-Since she was the owner of the team she would arrange playing schedules, planned the team's travel, managed and met the pay roll, bought the equipment, negotiated contracts, and handled publicity and promotions.
+The Eagles was a National Negro League team from 1935 to '48.
+Since she was the owner of the team, she would arrange playing schedules, planned the team's travel, managed and met the payroll, bought the equipment, negotiated contracts, and handled publicity and promotions.
 She would fight for better schedules, better travel, and better salaries for her team.
-She worked to make sure that the "team had an image of upholding the black community's best standards".
+She worked to make sure that the "team had an image of upholding the black community's best standards."
 She helped develop the careers of dozens of players, and treated many like family.
 She was the disciplinarian of the teams.
 "She would tell you how to dress, what to do, who to associate with.
-When you had your problems, if they were personal you went to Mrs. Manley, and she was very understanding, as long as you as you toed the line".
+When you had your problems, if they were personal you went to Mrs. Manley, and she was very understanding, as long as you as you toed the line."